Fast Approximate Dynamic Programming for Input-Affine Dynamics: Final remarks

-In this final section, we discuss some of the algorithms available in the literature and their connection to the d-CDP algorithms.
-The limitations of the proposed algorithms and possible remedies to alleviate them are also discussed.
-We also mention possible extensions of the current work as future research directions.
+In this final section, the limitations of the proposed algorithms and possible remedies to alleviate them are discussed.
+We also discuss some of the algorithms available in the literature and their connection to the d-CDP algorithms.
+Finally, we mention possible extensions of the current work as future research directions.